Paula Medina

 Paula Medina (born 12 April 1989, in Tuluá) is a Colombian table tennis player.
 She represented Colombia at the 2012 Summer Olympics.

 Career

-Medina win the gold medal in women's team competition at the 2010 Central American and Caribbean Games in Mayaguez, Puerto Rico.
+Medina won the gold medal in women's team competition at the 2010 Central American and Caribbean Games in Mayaguez, Puerto Rico.
 She also won the bronze in the women's doubles.

 Medina fell in the semi-final round of the 2011 Latin American Cup held in Rio de Janeiro, Brazil, after being defeated by Dominican Republic's Wu Xue.